liip/LiipSearchBundle/README.md

 -----
 Include the bundle in your app/autoload.php and app/Kernel.php.

-Create an action and an associated route for searching.
-The action should use the liip_google_search service to fetch the HTML results of the submitted search term and page value.
-This HTML can then be included, raw, in an appropriate template that includes all of your site-specific paraphernalia (header, navigation, footer, css, javascript, etc).

-Your search action method might look like this:

-    $searchResults = $this->container->get('liip_google_search')->search();
-    return $this->render('MyBundle:Search:search.html.twig',
-            array(
-                'title' => 'Search'
-                'searchResults' => $searchResults,
-            ));

 You can include the default search box by rendering the showSearchBox action of the default search controller:

     {% render 'liip_search_default_controller:showSearchBoxAction' with {'field_id':'query', 'query':'last_query'} %}